The Very Best Grilled Carrot Recipe

 - 2 tablespoons finely chopped fresh Italian parsley (we used arugula)

-Assemble your ingredients.
+Peel your carrots.
 We used carrots from Beck Farms in Innisfail.
 They make other carrots taste like bland, wooden pretenders that don’t deserve to live in carrot-land.

 Combine ¼ teaspoon of the salt, butter, the honey (we used locally produced Scandia honey which, of course, is available for sale in our Calgary stores), the orange zest and the balsamic vinegar.
 The honey and the butter should be melted before you add the zest but we forgot to do that (didn’t seem to matter).